nixeimar/Apothesis/README.md

 --------------------------------------------------------------------------------------------------------------
 Apothesis needs rapidJSON inside the "src" folder to compile which can me cloned from https://github.com/Tencent/rapidjson.git

-On linux systems in the source directory run
+Once rapidJSON is downloaded, on linux systems in the src directory run
 ```
 qmake
 make